-The seasonings used in these meatballs make them absolutely delicious, and along with the gravy and berry sauce...you could feel like you're sitting in an Ikea restaurant and not your own home!
+The seasonings used in these meatballs make them absolutely delicious, and along with the gravy and berry sauce...you could feel like you're sitting in an IKEA restaurant and not your own home!
 Go on, make them...you know you want to!

 Tips